siobhanlgorman/80s-Mixtape-Quiz/README.md

 The following were also tested and function correctly:

-* The modal page pops up at the end of the quiz as expected, correctly displaying the final score and the message corresponding to the final score.
+* The modal page pops up at the end of the quiz as expected
+* The correct user final score displays
-* the colours change to the colour corresponding to the answer selected by the user.
+* The final message displays the correct message corresponding to the final score.

 ### Bugs